Boro2001/Boro2001.github.io/index.md

 Dobblethon - academic project of popular game, Doddle.
 The project uses speech recognition.
-Link to the project: [**Dobblethon**](https://github.com/AGH-Narzedzia-Informatyczne/dobblethon)
+Link to the project: [**Dobblethon**](https://github.com/AGH-Narzedzia-Informatyczne/dobblethon) Our goal was to create an interactive game with sound recognition.
+In few months we menaged to create simple python application.
+The rules are simple...
+Who is the fastest wins!
+I highly recommend trying it out.
+You'll have great time playing Dobblethon.
 ### Contact me!
 If you have any questions or troubles, contact me using email: **mborowicz@student.agh.edu.pl**